Narrowing the Field

 In today’s market, narrow-lot clients are looking for a home design that will maximise their living area, enable them to have usable outdoor spaces and achieve this at a price point that isn’t going to blow the budget.

-As part of the Residential Building WA family, builder of Perth’s Telethon Home for the past 11 years, we are backed by one of WA’s largest residential building groups.
+Residential Building WA, builder of Perth’s Telethon Home for 11 years, we are backed by one of WA’s largest residential building groups.
 I work with a very experienced and passionate team and quite simply, we all love what we do.

 11 May 2016